 Customer service.
 It’s often seen as a necessary cost, a department that handles complaints and fixes issues.
 But what if that perspective is costing you more than you think?
 Rethinking this model starts with understanding the use of AI in customer service as a growth lever.

 For many businesses, relying heavily on a human-only customer service model presents a growing financial burden.
-Every phone call, every email, and every chat interaction requires human hours, training, and management.
-As your customer base grows, so do these costs, which creates a direct, often painful, correlation between your success and your operational spending.
+Every phone call, every email, and every customer service interaction in contact centers requires human hours, training, and management.
+As your customer base grows, so do the costs of the customer experience, which creates a direct, often painful, correlation between your success and your operational spending.

 Serhii Leleko